Law of Equal Effort: Do Big Things Without Burning Out

 What about building a relationship?
 Watch any movie with a hint of romance, and it’s easy to be convinced that, when something strains the relationship, it’s time to step up and use all your energy to get things back on track.

 But anyone who’s had a long, happy relationship in real life knows that isn’t how it works.
-The tendency to wear yourself out fixing a relationship is what leads to burning out and slacking off when things go back to normal.
-And that’s what leads to the next crisis.

 When the Law of Equal Effort Doesn’t Work

-The Law of Equal Effort has served me well, but it’s important to note there are times when it shouldn’t be used.
+The Law of Equal Effort has served me well, but it’s important to note there are times it shouldn’t be used.

 - Severe burnout: If you’ve given it your best effort and you’re still exhausted and ready to give up before the end, it’s time to take a break.
 No, you won’t stay on pace, but you may at least finish.
 Trying to fight through an all-encompassing burnout doesn’t usually work.